 DynamoDB is Amazon’s document-oriented, high-performance, NoSQL Database.
-Given it is a NoSQL Database, it is hard to run SQL queries to analyze the data.
-It is essential to move data from DynamoDB to Redshift, convert it into a relational format for seamless analysis.
+Given that it is a NoSQL database, it is hard to run SQL queries to analyze the data.
+It is essential to move data from DynamoDB to Redshift and convert it into a relational format for seamless analysis.

 This article will give you a comprehensive guide to set up DynamoDB to Redshift Integration.
 It will also provide you with a brief introduction to DynamoDB and Redshift.
 You will also explore 2 methods to Integrate DynamoDB and Redshift in the further sections.
 Let’s get started.